-Hello everyone, let's go to another Smoking Snakes devlog, today I'm going to write a little about the first development phase of the Villaggio map, which is the initial map of the alpha version of the game.
+Hello everyone, let's go to another Smoking Snakes devlog, today I'll write a little about the first development phase of the Villaggio map, which is the initial map of the alpha version of the game.

-Obviously, this gives the Nazis the advantage that in addition to being in a high position and favorable for shooting also has the advantage of moving faster when descending the slopes, while the other team (FEB) moves more slowly when climbing the slopes, thus A team arrives before in the bottlenecks and to balance this "problem" there are some tricks of level design.
+Obviously, this gives the Nazis the advantage that in addition to being in a high position and favorable for shooting also has the advantage of moving faster when descending the slopes, while the other team (FEB) moves more slowly when climbing the slopes, thus a team arrives before at bottlenecks and to balance this "problem" there are some level design tricks.

-Villaggio is an almost symmetrical map, which makes it much easier to define the flow of players in the environment, the biggest challenge here is to offset the advantage points of the team at the top of the map, so there are some strategic entries that will balance the Combat for the team that is on the lower part of the map.
-There are also some points where players can climb up, leveling the battle with opponents who are at a high point, without having to get too close to the point of attack.
+Villaggio is an almost symmetrical map, which makes it much easier to define the flow of players in the environment, the biggest challenge here is to offset the advantage points of the team at the top of the map, so there are some strategic entries that will balance the for the team on the lower part of the map.
+There are also some points where players can go up, thus leveling the combat with opponents who are at a high point, without having to approach much of the point of attack.

 Any small village has some obligatory places, in Villaggio it is not different and has some points of reference such as a church and cemetery, a square, a cafeteria, an open market.
 Basically the map has two main points of combat (two arenas), the largest and main being the market zone and the secondary one the square in triangular form.